 It was around 6pm at this point, but there were still a few people in the sea and plenty on the beach.
 A nice atmosphere, but not overcrowded.
 The sea was very warm and equally refreshing.
 The coral can stab you in the foot from time to time, as a friendly reminder that you shouldn’t be standing on it.
 The coral is welcome though, because it brings fish aplenty.

-Gemma was up before me and ended up sitting on the beach for a couple of hours as the rest of Perhentian Kecil began to stir.
-We walked the leisurely 20 yards to breakfast, which is usually 20RM per person.
+The next morning I walked the leisurely 20 yards to breakfast, which is usually 20RM per person.
 Cooked “English” breakfast is available, along with fruits and pancakes.

 We then went to Fish Point.
 It may come as a shock to some but this place was full of fish, and I mean FULL of fish.

-Turtle Point was next, and we spotted one poor little bleeder on the seabed, moving slowly as they do.
+Turtle Point was next, and I spotted one poor little bleeder on the seabed, moving slowly as they do.
 The turtle probably didn’t have a clue about the dozens of tourists pointing their GoPro towards it’s protective shell, but it still somehow felt a bit wrong.